 Pumpkins don’t often last so long, but this one kept holding on, despite having been gnawed on by a squirrel last fall (amazingly, the wound scarred over nicely and didn’t rot!).
 Since we were about to have a wave of new squash ripening in the garden, and I’m not one to waste perfectly good food, the decision was made to carve that puppy up.

 It was amazingly plump and firm after a whole year.
 This is an Amish Pie pumpkin, a variety that I’ve noticed lasting well before, but this is extraordinary.
-It was even sitting outside on our deck all summer (doubling our kitten’s preferred perch), not in a cool, dark space like it should have been.
+It was even sitting outside on our deck all summer (doubling as our kitten’s preferred perch), not in a cool, dark space like it should have been.
 I would highly recommend growing these, if you’re in the market for a long keeper.
 Needless to say, I have saved some seeds, and will be planting them regularly from now on.

 Another benefit of the Amish Pie is the smooth texture of the exterior – no grooves or bumpy contours makes it very easy to peel.